dado3899/Phase-1-Lectures/4_Communicating_with_the_server/readMe.md

 ## Deliverables

 - Demo JSON server
-    - Explore JSON-server and fire up the server in the src directory with json-server –watch db.json
+    - Explore JSON-server and fire up the server in the src directory with json-server –-watch db.json
 - Demo GET all
     - Make a fetch request to /books.
     - Review the promises object